delphian/behat-mink-installer/README.md

 Please see this original document at https://github.com/delphian/behat-mink-installer/wiki

-Easy installation of behat and mink extension for testing by copying and pasting a single line into the shell.
+Easy installation of behat with mink extension.
+Copy and paste a single line into the shell to install.

 #### License ####